SICP 2.5.3 (Extended) Solutions

 By way of comparison, look at the difference in results if we worked in this fashion on a decimal value, treating it as a polynomial (effectively with x = 10):

 The result is a string of strange fractions.
 It looks to be just as much a mess as the GCD result, as it has the same sort of built-up fraction.
 But it does in fact sum to the proper quotient of 211 (despite the ‘remainder’).
 Similarly, as long as our system can store fractions properly, the calculated GCD result from the arithmetic system would indeed divide the two polynomials.
 Nothing actually is wrong with the division of polynomials.
 The problem goes a bit deeper than that.

 The real issue is, just what does the ‘Greatest’ part of ‘Greatest Common Divisor’ mean when applied to polynomials?
-In case you have’t thought about it, there is actually no way to order all the polynomials, so we can’t simply select the ‘largest’ polynomial from the set of those that divide two others.
-Two polynomials cannot be reliably compared in the same way two integers can.
-We therefore need to have a proper definition of what GCD really means here.
+In case you have’t thought about it, there is actually no way to order all the polynomials generally, as many are continually varying in value relative to each other.
+We can’t simply select the ‘largest’ polynomial from the set of those that divide two others.
+Unlike with integers, two polynomials cannot be reliably compared, making it difficult to determine a GCD.
+We need to have a proper definition of what GCD really means for polynomials.
 The text glosses this by stating “the notion” of the GCD makes sense for polynomials (which it does), but only somewhat circularly implies that the GCD might have been the result produced by Euclid’s algorithm.